burlachenkok/exploring-python3/python3-note.md

       Base.f(self)                 # Call Base explicitly
       super(DerivedAB, self).f()   # Call one of direct base with using super() DerivedB.f(self)             # Call DerivedB explicitly
+      DerivedA.f(self)             # Call DerivedB explicitly

-obj = DerivedAB(time.
-Sleepxy()
+obj = DerivedAB()
+obj.f()
 ```

 ## Magic Methods for Classes

-> Magic is an official term used by the Python community, even though in professional and science literature this term is used rarely.
-This informal name shines a light that a lot of things inside the Python community happen informally without standardization.
+> Magic is an official term used by the Python community, even though in professional and science literature this term is used rare.
 >
+> This informal name shines a light that a lot of things inside the Python community happen informally without standardization.
+>
+> By the way it does mean that this is bad and wrong...
+>
-> By the way it does mean that this wrong.
-Python is not the only place where such a situation exists.
+> Python is not the only place where such a situation exists.
 The effect that both styles (formal and informal) can coexist can be obtained by looking into API and development styles for Android OS and Linux/Windows OS or IOS.
 It is well known that the development for Android OS is mostly cowboy style.

 A class can implement certain operations that can be invoked by special syntax.
 A complete list of these special methods is available in The Python Language Reference [2] https://docs.python.org/3/reference/datamodel.html#special-method-names.